ms/buildtogether.tech/testing/index.md

 </div>

-The MVC architecture presents several challenges for testing:
+The MVC architecture presents several <span i="model-view-controller architecture!testing">challenges for testing</span>:

 Unit testing libraries are designed to run within a single process.
 :   As the word "library" implies, they're made up of code that's meant to be